-Of course, Lily isn’t really making a lot of money right now, nor can she drive to the store and get something.
-At four months old, she can really only offer one thing in abundance—cuteness!
-This Mother’s Day gift for grandmas is perfect for those of you with babies and pretty easy to put together.
-Here’s how you do it!
+Of course, Lily isn’t really making a lot of money right now, nor can she drive to the store and shop for something.
+But she can offer one thing in abundance—cuteness!

-Mother’s Day Gift for Grandmas: Easy DIY Framed Footprints
+Gift Grandma An Easy DIY Framed Photo With Footprints

-- A picture frame that displays 3 4×6 images (like this one right here)
+- A picture frame that displays three 4×6 images (like this one right here)

 - White construction paper

-- Non-toxic, washable craft paint in color of your choice**
+- Non-toxic, washable craft paint in the color of your choice**

 - Foam paintbrush

-Okay, so this is pretty self-explanatory and super simple.
+Okay, so this is super simple.
 I mentioned it above, but I really did need an extra set of hands to do this.
-I think it would be pretty challenging to do on your own, but when there’s a will there’s a way, right?
+I think it would be pretty challenging to do on your own, but when there’s a will, there’s a way, right?